-Some operating systems include extensions that add additional security capabilities, including Solaris Trusted Extensions and SELinux.
+Some operating systems include extensions that add additional security capabilities.
 These can provide advanced security features, including mandatory access control, role-based access control, and labeled security.
 In addition, many of the security concepts from these operating systems have been incorporated into the PingData server products.